gleblebedev/rbfx_wiki/C#-support.md

 ### Run

+Use Visual Studio with .NET framework and build engine with `-DURHO3D_WITH_MONO=OFF`.

+---

-Using Mono on windows is complicated.
+Alternatively you may use Mono on windows as well, however it is complicated.
 Visual Studio does not support building and debugging Mono applications.
 However there are several options.

 * Use [Rider](https://www.jetbrains.com/rider/).
 Free version is not available.
 * Use [Visual Studio Code](https://code.visualstudio.com/) + [Mono Debug](https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug) extension.
 Free.